The email Hillary Clinton's pastor sent her the day after she lost the election

 For the disciples and Christ's followers in the first century, Good Friday represented the day that everything fell apart.
 All was lost.
 The momentum and hope of a man claiming to be the Son of God, the Messiah who was supposed to change everything, had been executed.

 Even though Jesus told his followers three days later the temple would be restored, they had no idea of what that Sunday would be.
 They betrayed, denied, mourned, fled and hid.
-They did just about everything BUT fell good about Friday and their circumstances.
+They did just about everything BUT feel good about Friday and their circumstances.

 For us, Friday is the phone call from the doctor that the cancer is back.
 It's the news that you have lost your job.
 It's the betrayal of a friend, the loss of someone dear.
 Friday is the day that it all falls apart and all hope is lost.
 We all have Fridays.
 But, as the saying goes, "Sunday's coming!"